We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Property prices in Australia have been on a rollercoaster ride during the last few years.
-From record highs to burst bubbles, the market has had its share of ups and downs.
-While both property prices and rental rates are notoriously expensive, some areas are cheaper than others.
-Finder's Property Index reveals the suburbs where you can bag yourself a bargain.
+Finder's Property Index reveals the various price moments in suburbs across Australia.
+Property prices in Australia have been on a rollercoaster ride during the last few years – from record highs to burst bubbles and back up again, the market has had its share of ups and downs.
+Review the latest changes here.

-Finder's index depicts home values and the cost of rent in each suburb compared to the average in its state.
+Finder's property index depicts home values and the average cost of rent in each suburb, compared to the average in its state.
 For example, a home value index of 2 would indicate that a suburb has an average home value that is 2 times, or double, the average of the state.

-If you are planning on purchasing your first home or looking for a new rental, it pays to do your research.
-Check out the map below to see how your prospective suburb stacks up.
+If you are planning on purchasing a home or looking for a new investment property, it pays to do your research.
+The map below shows you how your prospective suburb stacks up.

 Finder's Property Index depicts the home value and rental cost differences between suburbs in NSW, Queensland and Victoria.
 Our home value index takes a weighted average of the median 3-, 6- and 12-month sale prices in each suburb and compares that to the weighted average price for the whole state.
 An index of 1.5 would indicate that a suburb has an average house value of 1.5 times the average for the state.
 Our rental index takes the median asking rent in the last 12 months in each suburb and compares that to the average for each state.
 An index of 1.5 would indicate that the rental costs in a suburb are 1.5 times the average in its state.
 Data was sourced from CoreLogic.